Exports and Their Effect on the Economy

 They also export things that reflect the country's comparative advantage.
 Countries have comparative advantages in the commodities they have a natural ability to produce.
 For example, Kenya, Jamaica, and Colombia have the right climate to grow coffee.
 That gives their industries an edge in exporting coffee.

 India's population is its comparative advantage.
-Its workers speak English and are familiar with English laws.
-Those skills give them an edge as affordable call center workers.
+Its workers speak English, which gives them an edge as affordable call center workers.
 China has a similar advantage in manufacturing due to its lower standard of living.
 Its workers can live on lower wages than people in developed countries.

 How Exports Affect the Economy

 Most countries want to increase their exports.
 Their companies want to sell more.
 If they've sold all they can to their own country's population, then they want to sell overseas as well.
 The more they export, the greater their competitive advantage.
 They gain expertise in producing the goods and services.
 They also gain knowledge about how to sell to foreign markets.

 Governments encourage exports.
 Exports increase jobs, bring in higher wages, and raise the standard of living for residents.
 As such, people become happier and more likely to support their national leaders.

 Exports also increase the foreign exchange reserves held in the nation's central bank.
 Foreigners pay for exports either in their own currency or the U.S. dollar.
 A country with large reserves can use it to manage their own currency's value.
 They have enough foreign currency to flood the market with their own currency.
 That lowers the cost of their exports in other countries.

 Countries also use currency reserves to manage liquidity.
 That means they can better control inflation, which is too much money chasing too few goods.
 To control inflation, they use the foreign currency to purchase their own currency.
 That decreases the money supply, making the local currency worth more.

 Three Ways Countries Boost Exports